forrestaj64/Red_vs_Blue/project2.md

 Impact: An attacker is free to continually attempt to guess a password utilising brute force means.

-Exploitation: WebDAV file disclosure
+Exploitation 1: WebDAV file disclosure

-1 Tools & Processes
+1.1 Tools & Processes
 With the access credentials known, we authenticated via browser and the files in WebDAV were available.

-2 Achievements
+1.2 Achievements
     Detail of a secure password contained in passwd.dav exposed remotely.
     Apache version displayed.

-3 Exploitation Evidence
+1.3 Exploitation Evidence
     Screenshots </images/ >

-Exploitation: No account lockout
+Exploitation 2: No account lockout

-1 Tools & Processes
+2.1 Tools & Processes
     The vulnerability was exploited using hydra, a brute force password matching tool.
 A password list file, rockyou.txt, was downloaded and utilised.

-2 Achievements
+2.2 Achievements
     The password for the account of ashton was determined in short order.
     The account provides access to the “secret_folder”

-3 Exploitation Evidence
+2.3 Exploitation Evidence
     Screenshot of the hydra tool displaying the command executed and results: </images/ >

-Exploitation: Local File Inclusion
+Exploitation 3: Local File Inclusion

-1 Tools & Processes
+3.1 Tools & Processes
     The Metasploit framework was used to create .php packaged exploits, which were copied to the machine using curl.

     A local listener is set up.
 The php is executed and a session is opened.

-2 Achievements
+3.2 Achievements
     A remote session was achieved on the target machine.
 Reverse shell available

-3 Exploitation Evidence
+3.3 Exploitation Evidence
     Screenshots of exploits </images/ >

 Blue Team